csinva/csinva.github.io/_notes/ml/comp_vision.md

   - $t_z / Z$ is time to impact for a point
 - translational component of flow fields is more important - tells us $Z(x, y)$ and translation $t$
 - we can compute the time to contact
+- this is a key to what is used in [video compression](https://www.maketecheasier.com/how-video-compression-works/)

 # cogsci / neuro